HZcohort/DiNetxify/docs/md/visual.md

 )
 ```

 This function will generate an HTML file, which you can open with a web browser for viewing.
-In this plot, the nodes within the same community will cluster together, and you can view the relevant information of each node by hovering.
-This plot is helpful in identifying disease groups that occur frequently together beyond the expected frequency.
+In this plot, the nodes within the same community will cluster together.

 Parameters for `comorbidity_network_plot()` include: